HEAD's freeride line, the "KORE" series, is a comprehensive lineup centered around the lightweight and strong material "Graphene."

 What is particularly noteworthy is its lightness and strength.
 When it comes to models suitable for freeriding and carving, it is common to incorporate metal or titanium to make them stronger and more stable, but this increases the weight and reduces ease of handling

-Head has made a major change to the structure of skis by using a new material called "Graphene." have many advantages, including increased buoyancy and excellent maneuverability due to their lighter weight .
-Let's take a look at "Graphene," the material that created skis that are both light and strong.
+Head brought about a major change in the structure of the ski by using a new material called "Graphene."increased buoyancy due to its lighter weight and improved maneuverability.
+Let's explore "Graphene," the material that created a ski that possesses both lightness and strength.

 The "KORE" series combines lightness and strength = Carruba core + Graphene + Carbon

-What kind of material is graphene, the material that dramatically lightens skis?
+What kind of material is graphene, which has dramatically lightened skis?

 Graphene is a new material discovered in 2004.
-It is thin, strong, and heat-resistant.
-For example, it is said to be 300 times stronger than steel.
+It is characterized by its thinness, strength, and excellent heat resistance.
+For example, it is said to be more than 300 times stronger than steel.

 Incidentally, the scientists who discovered this new material were awarded the Nobel Prize in Physics in 2010, and it has attracted much attention from various fields as an innovative material